-Tangible fixed assets are recorded at cost, subject to review for impairment whenever events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
+Property, plant and equipment are recorded at cost, subject to review for impairment whenever events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
 Expenditures for repairs and maintenance are charged to expense as incurred and major renewals and improvements are capitalized.
 Depreciation is calculated using the straight-line method over the following estimated useful lives of the assets:

-Asset group Term

-Buildings and improvements 15 - 40 years

-Furniture, fixtures and equipment
+Asset group Term Buildings and improvements 15 - 40 years Furniture, fixtures and equipment 3 - 10 years Leasehold improvements Shorter of useful life or lease term

-Leasehold improvements

-- lease term